giulio-ran/supermarket_sales_analysis_advanced/README.md

 GROUP BY 1
 order by 1;
 ```

+The year 2014 was the most profiquo in terms of new customers acquisition - 595 new customers -, followed by, 2015 (136), 2016 (51) and 2017 (11).
+The same tendency follows the variable 'average days to second order' which reflects the true acquisition potential of the company, since it is tightly linked to the quality of the product and customer satisfaction.

 - **RFM analysis (Recency, Frequency, Monetary)**: here, analyze each customer individualy, and the metrics are defined as follows:
   1) Recency value = last order within the dataset - last order of the customer.
 It measures how much time passed from the last bought (the less the better).